rivernews/appl-tracky-api/README.md

 - [x] Setup social auth
     - Create developer ids in [Google console](https://console.developers.google.com).
 - Setup user permission control.
 Watch out JWT and session maintenance.
-    - 🔥 🔥 🔥Setup requesting objects in frontend.
+    - Setup requesting objects in frontend.
 Then apply permission and see if it can make a difference. (if has permission - can read; if not like other's private object, reject the request) Setup mock data in backend if necessary.
         - Implement permission in DRF
             - [x] Read in CRUD: we can easily achieve permission by filtering in view level.
 Can't read object outside of filtered results.
 Note this case will get a 404 not found instead of permission denied.
-            - [ ] How about create/delete/udpate?
+            - How about create/delete/udpate?
 And how can we test it?
-        - Frontend basic - login/logout/username UI
-        - Frontend Read request on 1) self 2) other private.
-Test if backend permission is working.
+                - [x] create the "Address" table & REST endpoint --> "Address" is easier since it has no foreign key. (we have to deal with Many To Many field later...)
-- [ ] Setup up CRUD endpoint + permission for all tables.
+- [ ] 🔥 🔥 🔥Setup up CRUD endpoint + permission for all tables.
-    - When you add new table, use this order: Serializer -->  viewset --> routes.
+    - When you add new table, use this order: **Serializer -->  viewset --> routes**.
+    - [ ] **General permission policy:**
+        - If anonymous user: can only read objects w/o an `.user` property, or objects w/ `.user==None/null`
+            - [ ] Add `user` attribute to model to protect private data if necessary.
+        - If regular user: can read objects allowed for anonymous user, plus objects w/ `.user==themselves`
+        - If admin: can read all objects w/o restrictions.
 - [ ] REST API DONE.

 ## Front End Roadmap